Composite Dental Fillings

 What are fillings made of?

-The lifespan of a filling will depend on a few factors including an individual's personal hygiene and eating habits as well as the type of filling itself.
-As an indicative guide, fillings made of composite materials will usually last at least 5 years while amalgam and gold fillings can typically last between 10-15 years.
+The lifespan of a tooth filling will depend on a few factors including an individual's personal hygiene and eating habits as well as the type of filling itself.
+As an indicative guide, fillings made of composite materials will usually last at least 5 years while amalgam and gold fillings can typically last between 10 to 15 years.